tolitko/Chronicle-Network/README.md

 High Performance Network library
 ===

+*Note that version chronicle-network-1.0.5-alpha is the last official  release under the apache license.

 # Purpose
 The Netty library is a benchmark for high performance libraries.
     Netty is designed for scalability in particular, horizontal scalability is